HelmholtzAI-Consultants-Munich/MLEE/README.md

 - ```shap_output_prob```: Boolean indicating the output space of the SHAP values.
 If `true`, SHAP values are computed in probability space; if `false`, they are computed in log-odds space.
 - ```subset_percentage```: Float number representing the proportion of the dataset to use, (default: 1.0, i.e. the full dataset. <br />

-#### 4.5 Run the framework
+#### 4.3 Run the framework
 _Windows and macOS_
 After the MLEE environment is activated and you have updated the input parameters, you can just type the following command to run the framework:
 ```
 python main.py
 ```
-This will execute the whole pipeline with the input parameters you can set in the input_parameters.json (see 4.1).
+This will execute the whole pipeline with the input parameters you can define in the input_parameters.json - see [4.2 Define the input parameters](#42-preparing-input-parameters)

 <details>
 	<summary><em>Linux and cluster</em> </summary>
 1. First you have to log in to the cluster:

 	```
 	ssh username@hpc-build01
 	```

 	or

 	```
 	ssh user.name@@hpc-submit03gui
 	```

 2. The cloning procedure on the cluster is the same as on any device and it is done once - see [3.2.2 Clone the MLEE repository](#322-clone-the-mlee-repository)
 3. Transfer your data csv file to the folder named "data".
 In case of confidential data, you should encrypt it e.g. via **7zip**.
 Each time you log in, you need to extract the data.7z and  delete the input of the `data` folder once you are done to keep it secure.
 4. There are two ways to run the code on the cluster.
 Either submit a job via a slurm script or request an interactive session/job and run it on the assigned compute node.\